 By increasing the number of prepared graduates in the Health Sciences, we will contribute to meeting the need for qualified professionals.

-These curricula align with CoAES and CEPH standards and guidelines which ensure highquality educational content.
+These curricula align CEPH standards and guidelines which ensure high-quality educational content.

 Priority 6: Improve systems that prevent timely completion of an academic program